Developer Guide

 Alternative 1 (Current choice):

-object itself.- Pros: Makes more intuitive sense when a
+Expenseobjects generated by theRecurringExpenseManagerobject are NOT deleted upon the deletion of theRecurringExpenseManagerobject itself.- Pros: Makes more intuitive sense when a

-objects should still remain as they have already been spent and allows for accurate tracking. - Cons: If user unintentionally keys in wrong information for the
+RecurringExpenseManagerexpires or is terminated by the user, pastExpenseobjects should still remain as they have already been spent and allows for accurate tracking. - Cons: If user unintentionally keys in wrong information for the

 - Pros: Makes more intuitive sense when a